dfaria5/faria-ps-csc-script/README.md

 > [!WARNING]
 > **THE CURRENT SCRIPT AVAILABLE FOCUSES PRIMARILY ON THE EU VERSIONS OF WINDOWS AVAILABLE NOT WITH THE US VERSIONS THAT INCLUDE ALL THE THIRD-PARTY BLOAT NOT LIKE THE EU VERSIONS**

-# Faria Powershell Custom Setup Config Script:large_blue_diamond::computer:
+# Faria Powershell Custom Setup Config Script :large_blue_diamond::computer:
 This is a simple run powershell script for Windows 10 and 11 that cleans and adjusts some windows settings and apps for new installs for better performance.

-## :scroll:Specific Versions
+## :scroll: Specific Versions
 Here's what the current script available will do.
 ### Current Version
 - Uninstall bloat windows apps. (with the exception of Microsoft Store and Xbox App)